sirbrillig/corretto/README.md

+## Corretto

-**Corretto** is a simple, fast PHP test runner.
+**Corretto** is a simple and expressive PHP test runner.

-Modeled after [mocha](https://mochajs.org/), Corretto provides a DSL (domain-specific language) that makes writing tests easy and fast.
-After all, wouldn't you rather spend most of your effort writing your code rather than writing your tests?
+Modeled after [mocha](https://mochajs.org/), Corretto provides a DSL (domain-specific language) that makes writing tests easy.
+No need for classes and long function names; just say what your code does in plain words.
+After all, wouldn't you rather spend most of your time working on code rather than writing tests?

 ```php
 <?php